A Kiss for the Petals: Main series

-A second-year high school student at St. Michael's and chairman of the Environmental Protection Committee (a group that is functionally the student council), she is also the daughter of wealthy parents who are the directors of large hospitals all over Japan.
+Yūna is a second-year high school student at St. Michael's, and chairman of the Environmental Protection Committee (a group that is functionally the student council).
+She is the daughter of wealthy parents who are the directors of large hospitals all over Japan.
 Yūna has a gentle disposition, with a natural gift for sports.
 She is a campus idol, naturally adored by her juniors and seniors alike, although she pretends to be oblivious to this.